The Mews Blog > Rethinking spaces with Mews: co-working, meetings and events

 “It’s much easier to manage reservations and finances when it’s all done through the same system,” said Domitille Quennec, Marketing and Sales Manager.
 “Mews has simplified our processes and made life easier for our Reservations Team.”

-The Student Hotel is working with Mews to design its tech stack so that the system can run any given space across different products for different time spans, creating a single operational management system.
+The Social Hub is working with Mews to design its tech stack so that the system can run any given space across different products for different time spans, creating a single operational management system.
 “Part of the reason we chose to work with Mews is their willingness to think about hotel space differently,” said Nigel Maule, Director of Hotel Technology.
 “They’re the perfect partner for our innovative new generation of hospitality.”

 The guide to Maximizing Your Property’s Full Potential